| |

 called for service on 25-10-1918, on reaching 18 years.
 Called up 5 days

 before William died).
-Poor mother must have been distraught.
+Their poor mother must have been distraught.
 Fortunately

 Click the smaller image above for a new window to open with a larger version